 I've been at Sweet Briar since 2002.
 I was also here from 1999-2000.
 I was an engineer at Lucent Technologies/OFS Specialty Photonics in the in-between time.
 I spent a year long sabbatical at Virginia Tech from 2007-2008 doing research on rapid switching, nanostructured, electrochromic devices.
+I spent my spring 2014 sabbatical working on our Instrumental Analysis textbook project with colleagues in chemistry from Sweet Briar and Elon University.

 I earned a BS in physics in 1994 from the College of Charleston and PhD in physics in 1999 under Prof. R.T.
 Williams from Wake Forest University.